-Fastcall uses a 3-way conference call to enable warm call transfer and listen-in.
+Fastcall uses a 3-way conference call to enable both call transfer and listen-in.
 When using a conference call, the call is set up a bit differently.
 For one we use hold music, silence or a ringtone.
-These settings must be enabled in Fastcall call transfer settings.
+These settings must be enabled in Fastcall call transfer setings.

-Two options are presented for the caller ID when a call is transferred.
+We give two options for the caller ID presented when a call is transferred.
 In order to show the caller ID of the originating caller, Twilio needs to enable a setting for you.
 By default, the caller ID used is the user who transferred the call.
 Of course, caller ID is dependant on the caller.

 REPORTING FOR TRANSFERRED CALLS

 Let’s transfer the topic to reporting.
 By default, Fastcall will create a native Salesforce Task for each call.
 Fastcall also gives four custom objects in our package: calls, connections, connection attempts, and voicemail.
 While a standard call has one connection, a transferred call can have multiple connections.
 For inbound calls routing through the IVR and transferred using our ACD, there can be many attempts.
 Our data model and custom objects will report this.
 User1 can answer and log a call then transfer to User2.
 This second call (if answered in Fastcall) can also be logged with a different call result, notes, etc.

 IMPORTANT: if you are using Fastcall outside the US you may need to ask Twilio to enable global conferencing on your primary account and the Fastcall connected sub account.
 See here for details.